 Johnson & Johnson Making Asbestos Trust Fund for Talc Liabilities

-J&J has now filed for bankruptcy and is working the “Texas two-step” approach.
+J&J has now filed for bankruptcy twice and is working the “Texas two-step” approach.
 This route involves creating a subsidiary company and transferring its asbestos liabilities to the new entity.
 The newly formed business will then file for bankruptcy – preventing any future lawsuits while also halting current and unsettled asbestos claims.

 However, the U.S. court system requires any asbestos company filing for bankruptcy to create an asbestos trust fund to provide financial compensation for asbestos victims.
 Although the courts implemented asbestos trust funds to protect victims, these accounts pay significantly less than mesothelioma lawsuit settlements.

 The attempt to avoid legal claims by splitting assets and liabilities into separate companies is more often referred to as the Texas Two-Step.

 Johnson & Johnson followed through with its bankruptcy plan in 2021 – creating its subsidiary “LTL,” solely for the purpose of absorbing J&J’s asbestos liabilities.
 LTL immediately filed for bankruptcy in North Carolina.

 The North Carolina bankruptcy court ruled to move the case to New Jersey, home of Johnson & Johnson headquarters.
 Johnson & Johnson pledged $2 billion to fund the bankruptcy fund to compensate victims.

 In February 2022, Judge Michael Kaplan of the U.S. Bankruptcy Court in Trenton, N.J. allowed Johnson & Johnson to move forward with the Texas Two-Step plans.
 However, Judge Kaplan denied the bankruptcy plan and dismissed the bankruptcy case in July 2023.